Mi Mala: Critical reception

 Billboard described the song as a "sizzling remix of the slow reggaeton jam."
 Additionally, Diana Marti from E!
 Online said that the track "is infectious and you'll find yourself leaving it on repeat."
 Fuse's Jeff Benjamin added that "[the remix] is more than just a hot rework, it's a larger spotlight on the great female talent coming from the Latin music community and highlights the necessity to shed more light on it".

 Music video

 The official music video was shot by director David Bohórquez in Miami, Florida on 18 January 2018.
 It premiered on Spotify's mobile app on 9 February 2018, on the newly relaunched ¡Viva Latino! playlist.
 Three days after, on 12 February, it made its premiere on Vevo.
 Bohórquez had previously directed the music video for the original version.

-In the music video, Karol, Becky, Leslie and Lali all get to pose and smize for a camera recording them, but they're not doing it for Mau y Ricky's affection.
-Instead, the guys get to coolly hang out with their co-stars' faces projecting on screens.
-Furthermore, the diversity of Latin music's female superstars are on display here with all different kinds of body types, singing styles, fashion looks and hair colors are displayed by all four women who personify the exciting range of types of people around the world rocking the industry.
+In the music video, Giraldo, Gomez, Grace and Espósito all pose and smize for a camera recording them, while the guys hang out with their co-stars' faces projecting on screens.
+Towards the end, they all appear together in the same setting as Mau y Ricky.